University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences: History

 In 1962 there was a movement, led by the University of Texas MD Anderson Cancer Center President, R. Lee Clark, M.D., to establish The University of Texas Graduate School of Biomedical Sciences in Houston.
 At that time there were 13 pre-doctoral (Ph.D.) students studying with scientists at MD Anderson enrolled through The University of Texas at Austin.
-Six MD Anderson scientists were special members, and four scientists were special associates, in the Graduate School Faculty at Austin.
+Six UT MD Anderson scientists were special members, and four scientists were special associates, in the Graduate School Faculty at Austin.

 The University of Texas Graduate School of Biomedical Sciences at Houston was established by Texas House Bill 500 on June 11, 1963, and activated by the Board of Regents of The University of Texas on September 28, 1963.

 At a meeting of the Texas Commission of Higher Education on October 14, 1963, approval was given for Master of Science and Doctor of Philosophy degree programs in:

 "Biology including, but not restricted to, areas of emphasis in radiobiology, biomathematics, genetics, cytology, fine structure-electron microscope-analysis, molecular biology, with biochemistry and biophysics, microbiology and virology.

 "Biochemistry including, but not restricted to, areas of emphasis in molecular biology and chemical physiology.

 "Physics including, but not restricted to, areas of emphasis in biophysics, nuclear medicine, and isotope studies.

 "with the stipulation that all areas of emphasis to be added in the future shall come within the three categories listed above (i.e., Biology, Biochemistry, and Physics) and that the areas of emphasis be restricted to biomedical sciences that are adapted to the research facilities of the M. D. Anderson Hospital and Tumor Institute."

 After a two-year national search to recruit an outstanding scientist as dean of the new school, Paul A. Weiss, Ph.D. was chosen.
 At the time of his GSBS appointment he was 66 and had just retired from the Rockefeller Institute.
 The Rockefeller graduate program, where the curriculum was interdisciplinary, was the prototype for Weiss' plan for the GSBS.

 In 1970 The University of Texas Medical School at Houston was established, and, like the GSBS, was under the administration of The University of Texas MD Anderson Cancer Center.
 The basic science faculty at the Medical School were smoothly assimilated into the Graduate School faculty.
-Until then, most of the Graduate Faculty had their primary appointment at MD Anderson, with a few Graduate School faculty from the School of Dentistry and the School of Public health.
+Until then, most of the Graduate Faculty had their primary appointment at UT MD Anderson, with a few Graduate School faculty from the School of Dentistry and the School of Public health.
 In 1972 The University of Texas System established a University of Texas "Health Science Center" (in) Houston to be the administrative entity for all the UT schools in Houston.
 Prior to 1972, the GSBS Dean had direct access to the chancellor in Austin and all board of regents meetings.